chintu94/nodeJS/README.md

 1. Modules -> They are JS libraries that can be used in a Node JS application  to include a set of functions, To include a module in a Node JS application, use require() function with parenthesis containing the name of the module.

-2. Cluster -> NodeJS is build upon the concept of single-threaded programming, a single instance of NodeJS runs in a single thread, to take advantage of multi-core systems the user will sometimes launch a cluster of NodeJS processes to handle the load.
-A cluster can be added this way :-
+2. Cluster -> NodeJS is build upon the concept of single-threaded programming, a single instance of NodeJS runs in a single thread, to take advantage of multi-core systems the user will sometimes launch a cluster of NodeJS processes to handle the load.A cluster can be added this way :-

 const cluster = require('cluster');